lh3/bwa/README-alt.md

 `hs38d4-extra.fa`.
 These genomic sequences were acquired from [IMGT/HLA][hladb], version 3.18.0.
 Script `bwa-postalt.js` also helps to genotype HLA genes, though not to high resolution for now.

+### More on HLA typing

+It is [well known][hlalink] that HLA genes are associated with many autoimmune diseases as well as some others not directly related to the immune system.
+However, many HLA alleles are highly diverged from the reference genome.
+If we map whole-genome shotgun (WGS) reads to the reference only, many allele-informative will get lost.
+As a result, the vast majority of WGS projects have ignored these important genes.

+We recommend to include the genomic regions of classical HLA genes in the BWA index.
+This way we will be able to get a more complete collection of reads mapped to HLA.
+We can then isolate these reads with little computational cost and type HLA genes with another program, such as [Dilthey et al (2014)][hla1] or one from [this list][hlatools].

+If the postprocessing script `bwa-postalt.js` is invoked with `-p prefix`, it will also write the top three alleles to file `prefix.hla`.
+However, as most HLA alleles from IMGT/HLA don't have intronic sequences and thus are not included in the reference genome, we are unable to type HLA genes to high resolution with the BWA-MEM mapping alone.
+A dedicated tool is recommended for accurate typing.

 ### Evaluating ALT Mapping